-Lovrijenac Fortress is built on a 37 meter (121 ft.) high sheer rock overlooking the Adriatic Sea!
-It’s the most dramatic fortresses in Dubrovnik.
-Lovrijenac was important for defending both land and sea attacks.
+Lovrijenac is built on a 37-meter (121 ft.) high sheer rock overlooking the Adriatic!
+Dubrovnik’s most dramatic fortress defended attacks from both land and sea.
 The fortress has a triangular plan that follows the contour of the rock where it was built.
 Facing the western suburbs, it protects Kolorina Bay and opens toward Bokar Tower and the west wall.
 Today, Kolorina Bay is a calm location for launching kayaks.
-It was the location for filming the “bloody Battle of Blackwater scene in season two of Game of Thrones“.
+It was the location for filming the “bloody Battle of Blackwater in season two of Game of Thrones“.

 During its service Lovrijenac Fortress was a 25 man garrison with 10 cannons and a fort Commander appointed by the government.